 Leading this remarkable journey is veteran polar bear guide Dennis Compayre.
 Compayre has lived his entire life among polar bears, and on the precipice of retirement, his last mission is to follow the bear family to see first-hand how polar bears are surviving.

 The winter hunting and spring birthing season is a critical time.
 It’s considered dangerous for humans to observe them during this period, and it has been largely undocumented until now.
 At a time when most bears are heading out on the fresh sea ice of Hudson Bay, Compayre tracks a pregnant bear as she travels 80 kilometres inland to ancestral birthing dens.
 There, she’ll remain for as long as four months without food or water, giving birth to the next generation.

 Compayre battles -40 C weather and uses an infrared camera alongside personal experience to find the location of the mother’s den.
 In freezing temperatures, he waits patiently for the moment the newborn cubs poke their heads out of the den to experience the world for the first time.
 Compayre watches as the polar bear mom prepares her cubs for the perilous trek back to Hudson Bay and across the sea ice to hunt seals, teaching them how to survive in a world of dangers.

-Four years in the making, Kingdom of the Polar Bears includes rarely seen wild polar bear birthing and hunting behaviour and reveals new science indicating that polar bears may be adapting to climate change.
+Four years in the making, Kingdom of the Polar Bears includes rarely seen wild polar bear hunting behaviour and reveals new science indicating that polar bears may be adapting to climate change.